nikitavoloboev/data/docs/looking-back/2023/2023-april.md

 One other idea I want to build after KusKus/LA is an app to get a log of events across different networks (Twitter/Spotify/Letterboxd/Trakt/IG/..).
 That is go on user profile and see `Nikita liked this song`. `Nikita made this tweet`.
 In chronological view.
 Would need to write a scraper and put it on a cron job for this and offer it as a service, I totally want this.
 Especially I want to be able to full text search across my timeline of events too.

-And of course I need to build my own version of [Pixave](http://pixave.softwar.io/).
+And of course I need to build my own version of [Pixave](http://pixave.softwar.io/) together with [Alfred](../../macOS/apps/alfred/alfred.md)/[Raycast](../../tools/raycast.md) like launcher on iOS.
 Then I will be happy.
 Software wise at least.

 But alas, need to be focused!
 KusKus first.